-Hong Kong, often referred to as the Oriental Pearl, seamlessly blends Western and Chinese cultures.
+Hong Kong often referred to as the Oriental Pearl seamlessly blends Western and Chinese cultures.
 In this exciting cosmopolitan metropolis, visitors can experience the best of all worlds.
 Hong Kong local's lifestyles combine the best of Chinese and Western cultures making its local culture unique.

 It is at night that Hong Kong truly shines.
 Most of Hong Kong's ancient and modern buildings are lit up at night, and the scene is quite spectacular.
 The younger crowd likes to head out to be seen at Hong Kong's numerous bars and nightclubs.
 Hong Kong's nightlife is world-renown and is something the locals take very seriously.
 The most hopping nightlife spots can be found on Lan Kwai Fong and Tsim Sha Tsui.
 Many of Hong Kong's fashionable young ladies like to spend the evenings shopping in Hong Kong's many boutiques.
 There is a new health trend with the younger crowd, they enjoy going out on the weekends to do yoga or aerobics.

 Generally speaking, Hong Kong people have a very fast pace of life.
 They walk fast, eat fast, speak fast, and live fast.
 They follow the norm that "time is money" and "efficiency is the key to success".
-But in the spare time, they also pay great attention to relaxation.
+But in their spare time, they also pay great attention to relaxation.
 It is the best way to reduce pressure.
 In this exciting metropolis, visitors cannot help but feel this remarkable atmosphere created by the locals.

-Contact us for a tailor-made China tour.
+Contact us for a tailor-made Hong Kong tour.